La Paz (Bolivia) in 3 Days

 Casa de Murillo

-Lastly, Casa de Murillo.
+Lastly, the Casa de Murillo.
 Pedro Murillo is a local hero, who led an uprising against Spanish rule.
-His former home is filled with interesting artefacts from his life.
+His former home is filled with interesting artifacts from his life.
 We accidentally stray into a room that isn’t open to the public and are thrown out of the museum by a guard.
 It’s a long time since I got removed by security from anywhere.

 Mi Teleférico (Again)

 Back along Amarilla, and up Verde, which passes over very fancy houses to the suburb of Irpavi.
-We had hoped to visit the military museum, but it’s shut for 2½ hours for lunch.
+We had hoped to visit the Military Museum, but it’s shut for 2½ hours for lunch.

 Botanical Garden